shelleywong/CSCI211-Course-Materials/Labs/lab08.md

 cerr << "Too many command line arguments specified." << endl;
 ```

+Make sure to update the starter code so that it writes each line from the input file to the output file instead of writing to the standard output stream.<br>

 Submit `mycat.cpp` to INGInious.

 ## Exercise 3: Handling Integer Command Line Arguments